d4wner/Vulnerabilities-Report/booking-calendar.md

 In a word, if the other user could be cheated to visit my evil html on my site, or I just a low privilege role to edit something in the shared page, I can get other users' cookie easily, or do something more evilly.

-Well,  by the way, I just test the bug in the wordpress 4.9.1 and the latest version of the wp-plugin wp-simple-booking-calendar.
+Well,  by the way, I just test the bug in the wordpress 4.9.1 and the latest version of the wp-plugin booking-calendar.